getcarina/getcarina.com/_tutorials/2016-03-15-backup-restore-data.md

   --zip > my-local-backup.tar.gz
 ```

-This adds all the contents of `/backups/` from your data volume container to a compressed tar archive and pipes it to a file on your local filesystem.
+This command adds all the contents of `/backups/` from your data volume container to a compressed tar archive and pipes it to a file on your local filesystem.
 Whatever you do with the backup file after this is up to you.

-#### _(Optional)_ Back up the database dump to Rackspace Cloud Files
+#### Back up the database dump to Rackspace Cloud Files _(optional)_

 If you have a paid Rackspace account in addition to your Carina account, you can store your backups in a Cloud Files container.
+A Cloud Files container is a place where you can store files in the Rackspace cloud and is unrelated to a container created by Docker, unfortunately the terminology is overlapping.

 ```bash
 $ docker run \